 There are six organs that support your body’s natural detoxification process – the liver, kidneys, lungs, lymph, colon, and skin.
 Each of these organs works to eliminate excess waste.
 You can support this process by doing the following:

 Many chemicals can be stored in our fat cells.
-Burning these cells off with exercise will help the body release some of its toxins more quickly (1).
-Keep in mind that while some fat is necessary, too much can cause your organs to work harder than they need to, which may harm your health over time.
+Burning stored fat off with exercise will help the body release some of its toxins more quickly (1).
+Keep in mind that while some fat is necessary and healthy, too much can cause your organs to work harder than they need to, which may harm your health over time.

 Eat Colorful Fruits And Vegetables

 The pigments found in fruits and vegetables indicate specific nutrients that support various bodily functions including detoxification.
 For example, blue-colored foods like blueberries contain antioxidants that support liver function.
-Green leafy veggies like kale are high in B vitamins, which enhance detoxification by removing heavy metals from the bloodstream (7).
+Green leafy veggies like kale are high in oxalates, which might enhance detoxification by removing heavy metals from the bloodstream (7).

 The kidneys play an important role in removing waste.
 When you don’t drink enough water, toxins can accumulate in your system.
 Drinking sufficient fluids will encourage your body to flush out the kidneys before these toxins are reabsorbed into the bloodstream (16).